 The Aedes is also known to attack people below the knee, possibly because they are less noticeable there, though it’s hard to say for sure.
 The Aedes species is also more aggressive, often biting several times.

-Well, for one, the probability of mosquito bites in SoCal is likely a year-round phenomenon now, as they don’t have the luxury of a cold winter to kill off the living mosquitoes.
+Well, for one, the probability of mosquito bites in SoCal is likely a year-round phenomenon now, as the region doesn’t have the luxury of a cold winter to kill off the living mosquitoes.

 Because of this, year-round exposure to mosquitoes will mean SoCal residents need to ensure their pets are up to date on all vaccinations, as well as taking precautions against heartworm, West Nile, tularemia, and more.